 The dynamics of the rescaled cell size is independent of the growth rate $\gamma$ and the typical size $m_0$.
 The famous bacteria growth law observed by Schaechter-Maal\o{}e-Kjeldgaard\cite{schaechter58}, $\left<x\right>\propto\gamma m_0$, is hence a direct consequence of the rescaling.
 The rescaling approach remains valid for the slow growth cases, of which the recent experimental study suggested the correction on $m_0$ by $\gamma m_0\propto(\gamma +\gamma_0)$\cite{baiyang20}.

 The dynamics defined by the above continuous master equation is deterministic.
-To be explicit, let us consider a colony starting from a cell of known birth size $x_0$.
-The initial condition is $u(x,s,\tau)\vert_{t=0}=\delta(x-x_0)\delta(s)\delta(\tau)$.
+To be explicit, let us consider a colony starting from a cell of known birth size $x_0$, with the initial condition $u(x,s,\tau)\vert_{t=0}=\delta(x-x_0)\delta(s)\delta(\tau)$.
 According to Eq.(\ref{eq_cme}) and Eq.(\ref{eq_cbc}), the joint distribution $u$ would ever be of zero-width.
 It is obviously not the case of a real bacterial colony.
-The theory including noises in cell growth and division is hence necessary.
+The stochastic theory including noises in cell growth and division is hence required.